Payback (2015): Aftermath

 During Payback, The New Day (Kofi Kingston, Big E, and Xavier Woods) were scheduled to defend the WWE Tag Team Championship in an Elimination Chamber match at Elimination Chamber.
 On the following episode of Raw, after Cesaro and Tyson Kidd defeated New Day (Kingston and Big E, with Woods banned from ringside) via disqualification, the teams engaged in a brawl with Los Matadores (Diego, Fernando, and El Torito), The Ascension (Konnor and Viktor), The Lucha Dragons (Kalisto and Sin Cara), and The Prime Time Players (Darren Young and Titus O'Neil), who revealed themselves to be the challengers in addition to Cesaro and Kidd.

 On the following episode of Raw, Dean Ambrose challenged WWE World Heavyweight Champion Seth Rollins to a title match, but Rollins refused.
 Later, Ambrose attacked Rollins until The Authority granted Ambrose a title match at Elimination Chamber.

 Also on Raw, Divas Champion Nikki Bella defeated Naomi via disqualification to retain the title after interference from Tamina.
 Afterwards, Tamina and Naomi attacked Nikki until Paige returned from injury and attacked them.
 On that week's SmackDown, Naomi and Tamina attacked Paige before Nikki attacked Tamina, Naomi, and Paige.
 It was then announced that Nikki would defend the Divas Championship against Paige and Naomi in a triple threat match at Elimination Chamber with Tamina banned from ringside.
+This was the last Payback to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.